julelang/manual/src/common-concepts/functions.md

 ---

 Anonymous functions can access the definitions of the block in which they are defined.
+But doesn't referring them, copies all definition for itself.
+Therefore, you can't affect to parent scope definitions in most case.

 For example:
 ```